Aanal2901/STEMM_course_project/README.md

  - The original dataset (must-c) is extremely large (1000GB).
 Hence we decided to try a smaller dataset MaSS which is around 2GB zip file.
 We can either follow steps 1 to 5 from `preprocess.sh` or use the textgrid format provided by MaSS dataset in their `dataset` folder.
 After getting textgrid, we use file `preprocess_scripts/convert_format.py` to get text data in tsv format.
 The code is heavily tailored for must-c dataset as they are using fair-seq library and therefore, we cannot simply use it on MaSS dataset.
  - We tried two things: One is to import their fairseq encoder decoder modules, however locating their classes is a difficult task.
 The folder `fairseq/models` contains different models (but not checkpoints) and hence not directly implementable.
  - We downloaded the checkpoints for 'En-Fr' (as the focus was to get it running for atleast two languages)
  - Using the script from `examples/speech-to-text/prep_librispeech_data` we created the librispeech dataset however, it is not for translation only for speech-to-text hence checkpoints of the same in the STEMM are not provided.
+Also we kept getting a `examples` module not found, as many functions and models are imported directly from examples as `examples.speech_to_text` and we haven't been able to debug it as this wasn't the bug before.
  - Biggest issue was not knowing the structure of mustc data and hence not being able to convert our data structure.

 Takeaway